Wiki · Individual Player · Last reviewed June 25, 2026

 Jakob Uszkoreit

-Jakob Uszkoreit is an AI researcher and entrepreneur known for co-authoring the 2017 Attention Is All You Need paper that introduced the Transformer architecture, publicly explaining the self-attention idea at Google Research, and co-founding Inceptive, a company applying foundation-model methods to biological medicines.
+Jakob Uszkoreit is an AI researcher and entrepreneur known for co-authoring the 2017 Attention Is All You Need paper, publicly explaining the self-attention idea at Google Research, and co-founding Inceptive, a company applying foundation-model methods to biological medicines.

 Snapshot